-Kentucky Derby Betting Odds will be available closer to the date of the race, which is May 1st, 2021.
+The Kentucky Derby will take place on May 4, 2024, and Kentucky Derby Vegas Odds are already out for intrepid bettors to take advantage of!
 The famous 1 1/4-mile contest under the Twin Spires at Churchill Downs features the best three-year-old horses in the land, all competing for immortality and the chance to wear the garland of red roses in the special Kentucky Derby winner’s circle.

-The odds to win the Kentucky Derby in 2021 aren’t yet available and are subject to change.
+The Vegas odds to win the Kentucky Derby in 2024 are now available and are subject to change.
 As the day of the event approaches, there will be movements in the markets, so keep checking back with this page for the latest info!
-The odds were last updated on February 8, 2021:
+The Kentucky Derby 2024 betting odds were last updated on February 6, 2024:

-The Kentucky Derby is the most iconic horse race in North America, and perhaps the world.
+The Kentucky Derby is the most iconic betting horse race in North America, and perhaps the world.
 Betting on the Kentucky Derby is a rich affair with the biggest pools in the country all year.
 Twenty of the best three-year-old thoroughbred horses head into the Churchill Downs starting gate every year on the first Saturday in May.
-When the gates spring at the Kentucky Derby post time, around 6 pm Eastern, the crowd of 160,000 strong roars in anticipation.
+When the gates spring at the Kentucky Derby post time, around 6 pm Eastern, a crowd of 150,000 or more roars in anticipation.

 The Kentucky Derby, held annually in Louisville, Kentucky, started in 1875.
 It’s the first leg of the Triple Crown and carries a purse of $3 million.
 The prestigious race is often called The Run for the Roses for the lush blanket of 554 roses draped over the winner.
 It is also known as the “Most Exciting Two Minutes In Sports” in reference to the time that it takes the winner to complete the race.